 4.5 Staff should not dispose of records by either destruction, deletion, transfer, sale or donation, without prior approval from Information Management Services.

 The timely disposal of information and records is essential for effective management.
-Some information can be destroyed in the normal course of business, staff should refer to the Identifying records – Guidelines for examples of information that does not need to be kept.
+Some information can be destroyed in the normal course of business, staff should refer to the Managing Information pages on MyUSC (staff login required).

 Some records may be eligible for early disposal in accordance with the Disposal of Digitised Records – Procedures.
 Business areas seeking to undertake this activity should refer to this procedure and be guided by Information Management Services before starting any digitisation of original print records.